gscrow/dressipi-com/customers/success-stories.markdown

   handle: success-stories
   downloads:
   - Personalisation Drives Profitable Growth for River Island
-  - How OVS improved revenue
+  - How OVS Benefited from Dressipi’s Personalised In-Store Emails
-  - John Lewis achieved a 2% increase in revenue with outfit recommendations
+  - Personalised Outfits Increase Revenue For John Lewis
-  - A Luxury Retailer
+  - How A Luxury Retailer Gives Each Customer a Tailored Shopping Experience

 - roi-title: Dressipi Makes it Easy to Get Started & Deliver ROI
   handle: benefits